fsvreddit/bot-bouncer/README.md

 ## Next

 * Add new evaluator for Amazon affiliate spam
+* Auto-report users banned from a sub using Bot Bouncer with a reason that implies bot activity
 * Internal changes to support operations on /r/BotBouncer

 ## v1.10.0